HandersonNtani/my-full-template/README.md

 I want to appreciate the owners of the website Vasamuseet and Annellie Karlsson the photographer of the pictures i downloaded from the website. i have no copyrights to these images and i used them for the mere purpose of learning and studies.

+The Footer and the Form source codes came from our class work on Coder's Coffee House project.
+It won't go without given credit to Vasamuseet website also for the inspiration and picture donation to my website.

 # Difficulties

 On validation my code i had one bug on the docktype element and still don't understand what is wrong.